Public transport is simple, right? Buy a ticket, jump on, jump off. What’s the problem?

 - Damage or graffiti

-- Travelling without a concession card concession or a ticket
+- Travelling without a ticket or proof of concession entitlement

 - Smoking/alcohol or drug use on public transport or at public transport stations or stops